Yellow Path graduates Grace and Georgie enjoy the success of their practice, The Elements Project

 We engaged a professional film crew to join us in the classroom and create beautiful and inspirational films to deliver our entire curriculum online.
 Moving from the classroom to the laptop needs to have the same quality connection between the teachers and the students.
 The quality of the filming also needed to match what we have all become used to with the likes of Netflix and Masterclass.
 We're proud to say that Yellow Path is now the ‘Masterclass’ of acupuncture training.

 We deliver the Five-Element acupuncture training in the master/apprentice model of teaching.
-This is done through original online filmed lectures available 24/7 and supported by bi-weekly Q&A sessions, support from your personal mentor and in-person classes.
+This is done through monthly in-person workshops and original online filmed lectures available 24/7 with support from your personal mentor.
 The entire training takes 2 years and we have two intakes per year starting in the Spring and Autumn .

 Three Year Degree Courses (BA/BSc)